energyinpython/pyrepo-mcda/docs/index.rst

 Welcome to pyrepo-mcda documentation!
 ========================================

-pyrepo-mcda is Python 3 library for Multi-Criteria Decision Making.
+pyrepo-mcda is Python 3 library for Multi-Criteria Decision Analysis.
 This library includes:

 - MCDA methods: